If you're still relying on lead magnets and cold email outreach to get new customers, it's time to update your strategies.

-Your total addressable market is the complete list of companies you're considering targeting with an ABM campaign.
+Your target account list is the complete list of companies you're considering targeting with an ABM campaign.

 Ideally, you'll use a data tool like Lusha, Cognism, BuiltWith, and more — there are tons of data tool options out there.
 They let you input data points like industry, size, location, and revenue, then generate a list of companies.

-Once you get your total addressable market list it's time to separate your list into tiers.
+Once you get your target account list it's time to separate your list into tiers.

 You might separate the list based on revenue band — the highest revenue band, mid, low-level revenue — then decide how much you're willing to invest to convert each tier.

 The data point you use to tier can be anything, really.
-At Leadfeeder, we like to tier our addressable market lists based on revenue, because if they earn a lot of revenue, they're likely to generate more revenue for us.
+At Leadfeeder, we like to tier our target account list based on revenue, because if they earn a lot of revenue, they're likely to generate more revenue for us.

 But you might tier your list based on industry, website traffic, location, and even company size.
 The data point is important, and what's most important is that they use their own internal data to determine their most valuable customer, and then use that to tier their list.

-3. Upload your total addressable market list to Leadfeeder
+3. Upload your target account list to Leadfeeder

 Next, you need to get this data into Leadfeeder to track when those companies come to your site.